syl20bnr/spacemacs/doc/DOCUMENTATION.md

 <kbd>CTRL+j</kbd> | next item in command history
 <kbd>CTRL+k</kbd> | previous item in command history

+### HTML and CSS

+HTML contribution provides support for editing HTML, CSS, Scss and Less files.
+Please see [html contribution][html-contrib] documentation for detail.

 # Emacs Server

 `Spacemacs` starts a server at launch.
 This server is killed whenever you close